ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 Initially, the client application need not provide any user mapping elements within the children of `nimble-rich-text-mention-users`.
 It can be empty.
 However, if the editor loads with an initial markdown string that contains user mentions, then the client should load those user mapping elements.
-This is to load the user IDs in the markdown string and to render as a user name in the editor.
-The already mentioned user mapping elements should remain there in the DOM throughout the instance and should not filtered by the client dynamically.
-Therefore, it is advisable to keep two lists, `filteredOptions` for dynamic filtering of users to populate in the `@mention` popup and `mentionedUsers` for storing the already mentioned users which should not be dynamically loaded by the client.
-Later, the `mentionedUsers` will be filtered internally within the Nimble editor or configuration component to show the names in the popup whenever texts added after `@` in the editor.
+This is to map the user IDs in the markdown string converted to a readable user name in the editor.
+Therefore, it is advisable to keep two lists, `filteredOptions` for dynamic filtering of users to populate in the `@mention` popup and `mentionedUsers` for storing the already mentioned users which should be loaded initially by the client to represent the user names that is stored in markdown.
+Later, the `mentionedUsers` will be filtered internally within the Nimble editor or by the client to show the names in the popup whenever texts added after `@` in the editor.

 The `nimble-rich-text-mention-users` component will emit an event whenever the `@` character is entered into the editor.
 Client can listen to the `mention-update` event and provide the other initial user lists that are not mentioned already.

 It is recommended to `sort` the usernames in alphabetical order and sent at most 20 users list at a time to reduce the number of elements in the DOM for a single page.
-This dynamic loading of users list will help us specifically in comments feature when there are lot of `@mention` happens in a single page and if the users list is huge, it may cause the page to load slower as the mapping mention element is provided for every editor.
+This dynamic loading of users list will help specifically in comments feature when there are lot of `@mention` happens in a single page and if the users list is huge, it may cause the page to load slower as the mapping mention element is overflowed in the DOM when there are multiple editors in a single page or a huge number of users in the client organization.

-The `mention-update` event will also be triggered when the user types any character after `@`, containing that text following the `@` character.
+The `mention-update` event will also be triggered when the user types any character after `@`, containing that text along with the `@` character in the event data.
+For example, if a user types `@` and then adds `a` the event will be emitted with data that includes the value `@a`.
-For instance, if a user types `@` and then adds `a` the event will be emitted with data that includes the value `@a`.
-The client will be listening to this event, filter the list of users that includes the names containing the letter `a` and then dynamically update the
-`nimble-mapping-mention-user` element based on the filter data.
+The client can listen to this event, filter the list of users that includes the names containing the letter `a` and then dynamically update the `nimble-mapping-mention-user` element based on the filter data.
 Subsequently, a maximum of 20 filtered options should be transmitted to the editor.

 Since the above event triggers for every key down events like to add/remove texts, move the text cursors after the `@` character which is quite expensive operation to perform for every keystroke so it is advisable to `debounce` the events if you're using network requests to perform the